Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Complexity Comparison, Numerical Experiments, and Implementation Aspects

 From (\ref{FlopsMyInverse3209d}) and (\ref{FlopsMyChol3292}), we can conclude that with respect to the proposed efficient BLS based on the inverse Cholesky factor, the proposed BLS based on the ridge inverse requires

 times~\footnote{Here we consider the usual case with $l>k$.} of flops.
-Moreover, it can be seen that the flops of (\ref{FlopsMyInverse3209d}) and (\ref{FlopsMyChol3292}) are also required by the original BLS in \cite{BL_trans_paper} and the efficient BLS in \cite{BLSpaper2021zhf1}, respectively, to compute the initial intermediate result and output weights.
+Moreover, it can be seen that the flops of (\ref{FlopsMyInverse3209d}) and (\ref{FlopsMyChol3292}) are also required by the original BLS~\cite{BL_trans_paper} and the existing efficient BLS~\cite{BLSpaper2021zhf1}, respectively, to compute the initial intermediate result and output weights.